US-MFG-Demo/k8s-dapr-hack/Assignment0/README.md

     ```

     > [!NOTE]
-    > At the time of this writing, this feature is in public preview.
-Public preview features are a great way to learn upcoming features, but should *never deployed* in a production environment.
+    > At the time of this writing, *AAD Pod Identity* is in public preview.
+Preview features are a great way to learn upcoming features, but should *never be deployed* into a production environment.

 1. In the accompanying source code, modify the `src/Infrastructure/bicep/main.parameters.json` file so it contains the proper data for the deployment: